byu-cpe/ecen520_student/ddr/ddr.md

 ## DDR UART FIFO Bitfile Generation

-Create a syntehsis script that will synthezie your design and generate a bitfile.
+Create a synthesis script that will synthesis your design and generate a bitfile named `ddr_fifo_top.bit`.
 Create a makefile rule `gen_bit` that performs this task.

-Make sure your bitstream operates corretly on the board.
+Make sure your bitstream operates correctly on the board.

 ## Submission